Slugify a string

 }

-This extension lower-cases the entire string, then separates the string into characters using the provided character set.
-It then filters out any empty components, then finally joins the remaining ones.
+This code lower-cases the string, separates it into characters using the provided character set, filters out any empty components, then finally joins the remaining ones.

 Conclusion

 This was a short post, but I hope you found it helpful.
-You can find the source code in my SwiftKit library.
+You can find the source code in the TagKit library.
 Feel free to try it out and let me know what you think.